razor-network/docs-v2/docs/Stake.md

 You can get sFUEL from here:
 https://faucet.razorscan.io/

-In order to get started, you will also need some RAZORs on Skale Testnet chain.
+In order to get started, you will also need some RAZORs on Razor Schain.
+You can bridge RAZOR tokens from Ethereum to Razor Schain using [Razor Token bridge](https://bridge.razorscan.io/).
+More info regarding RAZOR Token bridge can be found [here](/docs/token-bridge/intro)

 ## Add Skale network to metamask